 Fiery Red Creative Monkeys

 The next of the Three Monkeys of Creativity are the Fiery Reds.

 Fiery Red creative personality types are also extrovert like Yellows.
-But, they are much more focussed on the task at hand.
+But, they’re much more focussed on the task at hand.
 Extrovert-Thinking is what drives them.

-They are who you want on your creative project when speed is of the essence.
+They’re who you want on your creative project when speed is key.
 Fiery Reds are super focussed on the end result.
-So much so, they they will tune out or ignore anything that’s not relevant to that result.
+So much so, they tune out or ignore anything that’s not relevant to that result.
 They see no evil when it comes to creative.

 These types are typically hard grafters, who won’t stop.
 They love the pressure of a deadline.
-Fiery Red creative personality types feel a real sense of achievement when they hit or beat deadlines.
+The Fiery Red creative personality type feels a real sense of achievement when they hit or beat deadlines.